-The simplest way to generate a unique device id on windows is to use the buid in “wmic” command:
+The simplest way to generate a unique device ID on Windows is to use the “wmic” command:

 wmic csproduct get UUID

-An alternative option to a hardware id, is to generate a random ID during the installation.
-Contrary to a hardware id, this id needs to be saved in your application, using some sort of encryption in order to avoid easy manipulation.
+An alternative option to a hardware ID, is to generate a random ID during the installation.
+Contrary to a hardware ID, this ID needs to be saved in your application (in a file or in a database), using some sort of encryption in order to avoid easy manipulation.